Home Programming Building REST APIs with FastAPI: A Modern Python Web Framework Guide

 pytest tests/ -v

-Key Takeaway: Notice how the dependency injection system makes testing clean — we swap out the real database for a test database with a single line (app.dependency_overrides[get_db] = override_get_db).
+Key Takeaway: The dependency-injection system renders testing clean: the real database is replaced by a test database with a single line (app.dependency_overrides[get_db] = override_get_db).
 No mocking, no patching, no test doubles.
 This is one of FastAPI’s most underappreciated features.

 Deployment